Health News and Tips

 Oatmeal Facial Cleanser Recipe

-• Simply soak ½ a tbsp of oats powder or Oatmeal in 1 tbsp of yogurt and ½ tbsp of honey for a few hours or overnight.
-Use less or more yogurt to achieve the desired consistency.
-Also 1/2 a tbsp of cucumber juice can be added for added benefits.
-Apply this natural face wash on your face and gently rub the mixture all around.
-It will clean any impurities and clear clogged pores.
+• Simply soak ½ tablespoon of oat powder or oatmeal in 1 tablespoon of yogurt and ½ tablespoon of honey for a few hours or overnight.
+Use more or less yogurt to achieve your desired consistency.
+You can also add ½ tablespoon of cucumber juice for extra benefits.
+Apply this natural face wash to your face and gently massage the mixture in circular motions.
+It will help cleanse impurities and clear clogged pores.

 • Wash it off with lukewarm water.